yowainwright/developer-ci-benefits/docs/05-doc-tooling.md

 Listed here are quick steps that can be copy and pasted with minor updating to get documentation of to a good start for CI support.

-- [Copy this **REAMDE.md template**](https://raw.githubusercontent.com/heartly/heartly-readme-boilerplate/master/files/DEFAULT_README.md) from Heartly and update as needed
+- [Copy this **README.md template**](https://raw.githubusercontent.com/heartly/heartly-readme-boilerplate/master/files/DEFAULT_README.md) from Heartly and update as needed
 - Create a blank **CHANGELOG.md** `touch CHANGELOG.md`.
   - A script to automatically up the CHANGELOG.md will be added in the [Running Tests and Checks doc](https://github.com/yowainwright/developer-ci-benefits/blob/master/docs/09-running-tests-and-checks.md).
 - [Copy the **CODE_OF_CONDUCT.md**](https://www.contributor-covenant.org/version/1/4/code-of-conduct.md) from [Code Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct).
-- A LINCENSE Text file should be added when the repository was initialize.
+- A LICENSE Text file should be added when the repository was initialize.
 If it was not, it can be copied [here](https://opensource.org/licenses/MIT).
 - Within a created `.github/` folder:
   - Add a CONTRIBUTING.md.
 This [CONTRIBUTING.md Gist](https://gist.githubusercontent.com/PurpleBooth/b24679402957c63ec426/raw/5c4f62c1e50c1e6654e76e873aba3df2b0cdeea2/Good-CONTRIBUTING.md-template.md) from [Billie Thompson](https://github.com/PurpleBooth) can be copied/updated.
   - Add an ISSUE_TEMPLATE.md.
 This [ISSUE_TEMPLATE.md](https://raw.githubusercontent.com/stevemao/github-issue-templates/master/simple/ISSUE_TEMPLATE.md) from [Steve Mao](https://github.com/stevemao) can be copied/updated.